Graduate Degree Programs

 Astronomy (PhD, MSc)

-UBC research in astronomy and astrophysics covers most areas of current interest in this broad field, including a wide range of theoretical and observational studies in astronomy, and also experimental and theoretical studies in cosmology.
+UBC research in astronomy and astrophysics covers a wide range of theoretical and observational studies in astronomy, and experimental and theoretical studies in cosmology.
+The department’s excellent reputation enables it to maintain world-class research laboratories and computational facilities, attract distinguished post-doctorate researchers, and support highly skilled engineers and technicians.

 Atmospheric Science (PhD, MSc)